Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Introduction

 \section{Introduction}

-Many problems in engineering, computer science, economics, etc., require to find the extremum of an unknown real valued function usign as few evaluations as possible.
-In many cases, those functions represent actual industrial processes, expensive trials or time consuming computations or simulations.
+\IEEEPARstart{M}{any} problems in autonomous systems and robotics require to find the extremum of an unknown real valued function usign as few evaluations as possible.
+In many cases, those functions represent actual expensive processes like building a prototype, physical trials like learning a controller by experimentation, or time consuming computations and simulations like tuning some deep learning architecture.
 The optimization process must consider the actual budget and limitations of gathering new evaluations.
 Then, sample efficiency becomes the key element.
 Furthermore, those functions might be highly multimodal, requiring a global solution.

 Bayesian optimization, also found in the literature with the names of Bayesian Sampling \cite{stuckman1992comparison}, Efficient Global Optimization (EGO) \cite{Jones:1998}, Sequential Kriging Optimization (SKO) \cite{Huang06}, Sequential Model-Based Optimization (SMBO) \cite{HutHooLey11-smac} or Bayesian guided pattern search \cite{taddy2009bayesian}, is a classic optimization method \cite{Kushner:1964,Mockus1989} which has become quite popular recently for being a sample efficient method of global optimization \cite{Jones:1998}.
 It has been applied with great success to autonomous algorithm tuning \cite{Mahendran:2012}, specially for machine learning applications \cite{Snoek2012,feurer2015efficient}, robot planning \cite{MartinezCantin09AR}, control \cite{Calandra2015a}, task optimization \cite{KroemerJRAS_66360}, reinforcement learning \cite{MartinezCantin07RSS,ActiveRewardLearning}, structural design \cite{forrester2006optimization}, sensor networks \cite{Srinivas10,Garnett2010}, simulation design \cite{Brochu:2010a}, circuit design \cite{taddy2009bayesian}, ecology \cite{wario2015automatic}, biochemistry \cite{czarnecki2015robust}, dynamical modeling of biological systems \cite{ulmasov2016bayesian}, etc. Recent works have found connections between Bayesian optimization and the way biological systems adapt and search in nature, such as human active search \cite{Borji2013} or animal adaptation to injuries \cite{Cully2015}.